AshishShewale333/expense-tracker-springboot/README.md

 ## 🚀 Features

+- ✅ User registration and login (JWT Authentication)
-- ✅ Create, Read, Update, Delete (CRUD) expenses
+- ✅ CRUD operations on expenses and categories
-- 📊 Pagination support for expense listing
+- 📊 Pagination and filtering for expense retrieval
-- 🧩 Clean REST API design
+- 🔒 Secure REST endpoints using Spring Security
-- 🔒 CORS-configurable and ready for frontend integration
+- 🌐 CORS-configurable for frontend integration
+- ☁️ Cloud-deployable (AWS Elastic Beanstalk, RDS-ready)

 ---